VisActor/VChart/docs/assets/guide/en/tutorial_docs/Function.md

 ## Global registration function

-When using a globally registered function, call the chart method `expressionFunction` to register a custom function, and callback processing will be performed at runtime, as shown in the example below.
+When using a global registration function, call the chart method `registerFunction` to register a custom function, and callback processing will be performed at runtime, as shown in the example below.

 ```ts
   labelFormat(key: string) {